shanalikhan/code-settings-sync/README.md

 - Click on `Login with Github` .
 - Login Github on Browser and close the browser tab once you get Success message.
-- If you are using Settings Sync first time GIST will be created automatically.
+- If you are using Settings Sync first time GIST will be created automatically when you upload your settings.
-- If you already have GIST, new window will be opened to allow you to select the GIST or `Skip` to create new GIST.
+- If you already have Github Gist, new window will be opened to allow you to select the Github Gist or `Skip` to create new Gist.

-Your Github Token and GIST ID has been configured to use for download and upload processes.

 ![Login with GitHub](https://shanalikhan.github.io/img/login-with-github.png)